pressbooks/docs/_pages/lti.md

 * [Manually Set up a LTI Configuration](#manually-set-up-a-lti-configuration)
 * [Common Cartridge](#common-cartridge)

-This documentation is up to date as of version 1.0.0 of the Pressbooks LTI Provider plugin.
+This documentation is up to date as of version 1.1.2 of the Pressbooks LTI Provider plugin.

 # Installation
 Get the plugin here: [https://github.com/pressbooks/pressbooks-lti-provider](https://github.com/pressbooks/pressbooks-lti-provider)

-This plugin is installed and activated on the network level, but has configurations available both at the network and book level.
+This plugin should be installed and activated on the network level, but has configurations available both at the network and book level.

 **Note**: If the user's web browser does not allow 3rd Party Cookies, then logins will not work when Pressbooks is in an iframe.